fenetikm/falcon/README.md

 Screenshots taken on macOS running iTerm2, tmux and Neovim (where applicable).
 Font is FiraCode with ligatures enabled.
 In daily use I use kitty for it's sheer speed but iTerm2 makes perty piccies.

 **Note:** Some syntax colour highlighting choices will depend on which syntax highlighting plugins you use.
 The above was created using the polyglot syntax vim plugin (except for Yaml).

+## List of terminal colours by name

+In lieu of updating the palette image which I have realised is not super helpful for when you want to know what the default terminal colours are by name, here is a list:

+* colour 0: black
+* colour 1: red
+* colour 2: green
+* colour 3: yellow
+* colour 4: blue
+* colour 5: orange
+* colour 6: cyan
+* colour 7: light gray

+* colour 8: bright black / bg colour
+* colour 9: bright red
+* colour 10: bright green
+* colour 11: bright yellow
+* colour 12: bright blue / blue gray
+* colour 13: bright orange
+* colour 14: bright cyan
+* colour 15: white

 ## Similar default terminal colours